google/starlark-go/doc/spec.md

-Compound targets may consist of a comma-separated list of subtargets, optionally surrounded by parentheses or square brackets, and targets may be nested arbitarily in this way.
+Compound targets may consist of a comma-separated list of subtargets, optionally surrounded by parentheses or square brackets, and targets may be nested arbitrarily in this way.
 An assignment to a compound target checks that the right-hand value is a sequence with the same number of elements as the target.
 Each element of the sequence is then assigned to the corresponding